 In addition, Narrator now can present a list of links, headings, or landmarks present in the application or content.
 (You are also able to filter the results by typing in the list or the text field of the window.)

-The Redstone 5 update is adding a new QuickStart experience with basic tutorials to get start with Narrator.
+The October 2018 Update is adding a new QuickStart experience with basic tutorials to get started with Narrator.

 This update also includes an updated Ease of Access flyout in the sign-in screen to make it easier to enable and disable Narrator.

 Starting with the Redstone 5 update, the Speech, Inking, & Typing page is splitting into two pages, including Speech and Inking & typing personalization.

 While in the Speech page, you won’t find new features, this is now the place to turn Online speech recognition on or off.

 The Inking & typing personalization is a new page in the Settings app, but it doesn’t introduce new features.
 Just like before, you can enable or disable the ability for Windows 10 to collect your typing history and handwriting patterns to create a local dictionary to make suggestions better.

 Activity history and Location